Comments

 Zooey DeschanelRating72%

 Jesse "Jess" Aarons (Josh Hutcherson) is a twelve-year-old aspiring artist living with his financially struggling family in Lark Creek.
 He rides the bus to school with his little sister May Belle (Bailee Madison), where he avoids the school bully Janice Avery (Lauren Clinton).
 In class, Jess is teased by classmates Scott Hoager (Cameron Wakefield) and Gary Fulcher (Elliot Lawless), and meets new student Leslie Burke (AnnaSophia Robb).
 At recess, Jess enters a running event, for which he had been training at home.
 Leslie also enters and manages to beat all the boys, much to Jess' irritation.
-On the way home, Jess and Leslie learn that they are next-door neighbors., 1h22
+On the way home, Jess and Leslie learn that they are next-door neighbors., 1h40

-Directed by Joseph LoseyOrigin USAGenres Drama,
+Directed by Andy FickmanOrigin USAGenres Drama,

 Comedy,